openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 Nightscout
 ------------
 Nightscout is a open source web application that can log and display your CGM Data and AndroidAPS Data and creates reports.
 You can find more informations on the `Nightscout website <http://www.nightscout.info/>`_.
 You can create your own Nightscout website `using Heroko <http://www.nightscout.info/wiki/welcome/set-up-nightscout-using-heroku`_, use the semi-automated Nightscout setup by 'zehn.be <https://ns.10be.de/en/index.html>`_ or host it on your own server (this is more for IT experts).

 Nightscout is independent of the other modules.
+You will need it to fulfill Objective 1.

 More information on how to configure Nightscout for use with AndroidAPS `here <../Installing-AndroidAPS/Nightscout.html>`_.

 AAPS-.apk file